bbshangs/yichin-bot/README.md

 # yichin-bot

-A linebot about Yi-Chin, Shang.
+This is a linebot about Yi-Chin, Shang.
 Add friend by the qrcode below and have fun!

-1. qrcode of yichin-bot
 ![alt text](https://i.imgur.com/KMwbNAD.png)